An introduction to taking backups with

 quality of the media plays a significant role here.
 All media degrade over

 time, but some degrade more than other.
-Most of the low cost burnable CDs
+For example, most of the low cost burnable DVDs

 have a life span of around two years.
-Higher quality CDs can last
+Higher quality DVDs can last

 up to five.
-Very high quality CDs with a gold layer are expected to
+Very high quality DVDs with a golden layer are expected to

 last decades.
 Generally, if the handling and storage conditions are good,